alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 ### Auditing Performance

-When we run an audit on our site, we see a lot of stellar scores with a glaring outlier:
+When we run an audit on the site, we see a lot of stellar scores with a glaring outlier:

 <div id="img-container">
 <img id="perf-audit-img" src="./images/site-perf.png">